 Now, more than ever, it’s critical for millennials to take ownership of their financial futures!
 Our conversation will reveal more than just “how-to’s” and numbers, but also the proper context and the “why” in order to empower millennials to make informed financial decisions.
 With such a personal topic, it’s important for the conversation to be individualized, dynamic, relevant and fun.
 We will demonstrate how technology can help us manage our finances and mix lecture with interactive exercises and Q&A.

-As a millennial, an MBA, a financial coach, a Certified Financial Education Instructor and having worked in the financial services industry for the last 14 years, Wilson is passionate about closing the financial literacy gap with millennials.
+As a millennial, an MBA, a Financial Coach, an Accredited Financial Counselor® and having worked in the financial services industry for nearly 20 years, Wilson is passionate about closing the financial literacy gap with millennials.

 In this fun, entertaining and a-ha producing presentation you will walk away discovering: